cortexlabs/cortex/docs/quick-start.md

 #### Define raw columns

-The Iris Data Set consists of four attributes and a label.
+The iris data set consists of four attributes and a label.
 We ensure that the data matches the types we expect, the numerical data is within a reasonable range, and the class labels are within the set of expected strings.

 Add to `app.yaml`: